XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 >
 > [Pekola.](/GFL/assets/images/PekolaUse.png)

-### Can SAA MOD trigger M500 MOD?

-> Even better.
-It still works even after the initial three procs are used.
-Just make sure to cover the first few seconds of no shield.

 ### Which skills are able to get critical hits?

 > Rule of thumb: Unless otherwise stated, all skillshots, grenades, and molotovs don't get critical hits.